 Circular reasoning can kill your faith and stop any fruitful discussion regarding apologetics.
 Some popular examples are: “I know the Bible is true because it is inspired, and I know the Bible is inspired because it is true (Ps.
 119:160; Jn.
 17:17)” and “I know God exists because the Bible tells me so, and I can trust the Bible because it is inspired by God’s word!”
 The Bible is inspired and God does exist, but these two statements did nothing to prove those claims.

 Instead of being a peddler of circular reasoning, we should present skeptics with logically sound reasons to retire skepticism and embrace God and His Word.
 Instead of running in circles we should show and explain the necessary and sufficient characteristics that the Bible exhibits of supernatural origin and demonstrate the existence of the Divine through teleological, ontological, and moral means.

 If you don’t know enough about these reasons for belief to present them, study them!
 They will enrich your faith and help you to avoid circular reasoning.

 3. Unnecessary Political Dogmatism

-When I was an atheist, the only thing I loathed more than Christianity was Republicanism.
-And, in my mind, they often went hand in hand which only compounded my disdain for both.
+When I was an atheist, the only thing I loathed more than Christianity was my political opponents.
+Politics, in a lot of ways, was my religion and Christians who argued tooth and nail with my in politics lost their gospel influence over me.
 Christians need to do a very serious personal inventory of what is more important to them: reaching the lost or convincing their political enemies.
 I am not telling you that you cannot have a political opinion, but use it wisely.